About

 Empowerment

-Samoa's Empowerment score of 5.1 out of 10 suggests that many people are not enjoying their civil liberties and political freedoms (freedom of speech, assembly and association, and democratic rights).
+Samoa's Empowerment score of 8.1 out of 10 suggests that while most people are enjoying their civil liberties and political freedoms (freedom of speech, assembly and association, democratic rights, and religion and belief), some are not.

-Compared with the other countries in the Pacific, Samoa is performing worse than average on empowerment rights.
+Compared with the other countries in the Pacific, Samoa is performing better than average on empowerment rights.